menu

-The goal here is to test finite automata that recognise words belonging to a given language.
-To this end, the inputs of these systems consist of automaton models and word models representing the strings to be processed.
+The aim is to test finite automata that recognise words belonging to a given language.
+The system inputs therefore consist of automaton models and word models representing the strings to be processed.

-Since it is difficult to establish an oracle to determine whether a finite automaton S correctly accepts or rejects words according to the target language, we use MT.
-The following listing shows the mrDSL program created with the Gotten framework to apply MT to the finite automata and words domain.
+Because it is difficult to define a conventional test oracle that determines whether a finite automaton correctly accepts or rejects words in the target language, this example uses metamorphic testing.
+The following listing shows the mrDSL program used to apply Gotten to finite automata and words.

 dfa input Features {